Here’s an Epic One Week South Dakota Road Trip Itinerary covering all the major attractions.

 Side Trip # 1 – Devils Tower National Monument

 If you have a couple more days, Devils Tower National Monument in neighboring Wyoming is a worthy addition to your trip.
-It is about 100 miles west of Rapid City.
+It is about 100 miles west of Rapid City and unforgettable.
+The +1200-foot monolith is visible for miles.
+Its short hikes are a great way to experience this unique park.

-Side Trip # 2 – Theodore Roosevelt National Park
+Side Trip # 2 – Theodore Roosevelt National Park, North Dakota

-Theodore Roosevelt National Park protects about 70,000 acres.
+Theodore Roosevelt National Park, established in 1947, protects about 70,000 acres.
 It is split into 3 units.
-The Elkhorn Ranch Unit is tiny and preserves the Roosevelt “home ranch” and you often need a 4-wheel drive to reach it.
+The Elkhorn Ranch Unit is tiny and preserves the Roosevelt “home ranch”.
+You often need a 4-wheel drive to reach it.
 The entrance to the North Unit is about an hour north of I94 off US85.
 The South Unit is both the easiest to access and the largest at just over 46,000 acres.
 Both the North and South Units offer scenic drives, hiking trails and camping.
-You can spend a day or many here relaxing and rejuvenating just as Roosevelt did.
+Spend a day or many here relaxing and rejuvenating just as Roosevelt did.

 The entrance to the South Unit is in the city of Medora, on I94 about 2 hours west of Bismarck.
-The scenic drive, formerly a 36 mile loop road, now dead-ends at a landslide location 24 miles in where you must turn around.
+The scenic drive, formerly a 36-mile loop, now dead-ends at a landslide location 24 miles in.
+You must turn around and return the same way.
 It is about a 1.5 to 2 hour journey if you don’t stop, which is unlikely.
 The views are too beautiful.

 There are lots of hiking options, whether you prefer something short and paved, or a strenuous backcountry trail.
 We did the short Wind Canyon Trail (0.4 mile loop) which follows a cliff edge overlooking the Little Missouri River.
-It is considered of moderate difficulty with gravel and dirt surfaces along with stairs.
-It is a favorite of photographers at sunset.
-Wind Canyon itself was eroded primarily by wind rather than by water like the rest of the badland landscape.
-We saw bison and wild horses from the top.
+It is rated moderate with gravel and dirt surfaces along with stairs.
+Photographers favor this spot at sunset.
+Wind Canyon was eroded by wind rather than by water which erodes typical badlands.
+Bison and wild horses frequent the valley which you can see from the viewpoint.

-The park is open daily year-round.
+The park is open year-round.
 An entrance fee is charged.
-The South Unit Visitor Center in Medora is open daily with extended hours in the summer.
-The Painted Canyon Visitor Center (on I94 about 8 miles east of Medora) is open May through October.
-The North Unit has a Visitor Contact Station where a ranger can assist with trip planning and back country permits.
-It is open daily May through October and weekends (Friday to Monday) the rest of the year.
+The South Unit Visitor Center in Medora opens daily with extended hours in the summer.
+The Painted Canyon Visitor Center (on I94 about 8 miles east of Medora) operates May through October.
+The North Unit has a Visitor Contact Station.
+Rangers here assist with trip planning and back country permits.
+The Contact Station is open daily May through October and weekends (Friday to Monday) the rest of the year.
 Campgrounds are open in both units year-round.
 There are no utility hookups and only limited services mid-October to mid-May.
 If winter camping, check ahead for road closures.

 South Dakota Accommodations